A New Form of Soft Supersymmetry Breaking?

 Even though they break supersymmetry, the soft terms referenced above can be derived from actions with unbroken supersymmetry at a higher scale.
 As a result, the soft terms do not introduce a violation of the theorem by Haag, Lopuszanski, and Sohnius (HLS) \cite{HLS} which states that superpartners (in N=1 supersymmetric actions) must be in the same representation of the gauge group.
 That requirement puts a severe restriction on attempts to match the observed particle spectrum with boson-fermion superpartners in phenomenological models.
 In fact, most believe that it rules out the possibility that any of the already-detected particles are superpartners with each other.
 For example, the HLS requirement would prohibit the gauge bosons of the Standard Model from being superpartners with left-handed quarks, since the former are in the adjoint representation while the latter are in the (3,2) representation of the gauge group.

-This paper explores a method of supersymmetry breaking that is not possible to derive from an N=1 supersymmetric action at higher energy, because the ``superpartners'' of this method are in different representations of the gauge group.
-The specific supersymmetry breaking terms (the changes made to a supersymmetric action to arrive at the action of this paper) are limited to modifications of gaugino interaction vertices and are shown in eqs. \eqref{22}, \eqref{23}, \eqref{24} below.
+This paper explores a method of supersymmetry breaking that causes the ``superpartners'' to be in different representations of the gauge group.
+The specific supersymmetry breaking terms (the changes made to a supersymmetric action to arrive at the action of this paper) are limited to modifications of gaugino interaction vertices and are shown in eqs. \eqref{22}, \eqref{23}, and \eqref{24} below.

 Although the action considered in this paper is not supersymmetric, it is still invariant to local “twisted” superspace gauge transformations, and the pure gauge part of the action is holomorphic.
 Some of the proofs of nonrenormalization theorems for supersymmetric theories rely heavily on gauge invariance and the pure gauge part of the action being holomorphic (see for example \cite{SQCD-Argyres}).
 It is conjectured here that many of those arguments could be applied to the theory presented in this paper, and that consequently, the theory may be free of quadratic divergences.
 A proof (or disproof) of this conjecture is outside the scope of this paper.
 The more limited scope of this paper is to show that the theory is free of quadratic divergences to at least the two-loop order.